aixigo/PREvant/api/README.md

 ## Container Options

-Create a table `containers` with following options:
+A table containers can be created with the with the option of Restricting the memory usage of containers, as shown below.
+You can create a table `containers` with following options:

 ```toml
 [containers]